 Be Honest With Your Stylist

-Yes, you'd love your stylist to think you'll love your new hairstyle enough to baby it every morning with 10 products, 20 minutes drying time and 15 minutes styling time.
-However, the truth is, if your morning routine for the past 20 years includes a quick wash followed by a towel dry and ending with a soppy wet ponytail, you’re better off telling your stylist.
-You don’t want to end up with a fancy, layered, curling-ironed and sprayed 'do that takes hours to replicate.
-Trust me, I've been there.
+Yes, you'd love your stylist to think you'll love your new hairstyle enough to baby it every morning with 10 products, 20 minutes drying time, and 15 minutes styling time.
+However, the truth is, if your morning routine for the past 20 years includes a quick wash followed by a towel dry and ending with a soppy wet ponytail—a fancy, layered, curling-ironed and sprayed 'do that takes hours to replicate isn't for you.

 It's also important to tell your hair colorist about any chemical procedures you've done to your hair in the past year or so.
 If you don't tell your stylist you had a Brazilian straightening treatment four months ago, you risk damaging your hair if your stylist decides to do a dual-process color.